vhartikainen/protecting-workloads-workshop/docs/builder-session/assess.md

     You have now learned about the tags that you can use to look up AWS resources.
 You will take advantage of this feature when you set up Amazon Inspector later in this phase.

+## Assess the Host Layer

-## Install the Inspector Agent on the Amazon EC2 instances
+### Install the Inspector Agent on the Amazon EC2 instances

 Now that you know how to identify the instances in the environment, you need to install the Amazon Inspector agent on them.
 AWS Systems Manager provides a way for you to run commands across your Amazon EC2 instances.
 The commands are defined in *documents*.
 AWS provides a document that you will use to install the Amazon Inspector agent.
 You will use tags to identify the instances on which to apply the document.